Insurance Pricing Forecast Using XGBoost Regressor

 NOTE: there are no null values in any of the columns, which means we won't need to impute values in the data preprocessing step.
 However, This is usually a step that you'll need to consider when building a machine learning model.

-The target (i.e. the variable that we want to predict) is the charges column, so let's split the dataset into features (X) and the target (y):
+The target variable, which we want to predict, is the `charges` column.
+Now, let's split the dataset into features (X) and the target (y):

 target = 'Charges'